ZebraMilk/etch-a-sketch/peripherals/outline.md

 ## options

 - greyscale
   - every pass adds something to the opacity of the color selected
   - square.style.setElement() use a variable, and += some value everytim mouseEnter?

-- random - easy, use snipet
+- random - easy, use snippet
 - erase - set-background - default
 - reveal?